 Fisher Drug Discovery Resource Center

-We are a leading academic hub for early-stage drug discovery, empowering the next generation of scientists to drive therapeutic innovation.
-By combining rigorous scientific training with cutting-edge resources, we aim to remove barriers to discovery, streamline research processes, and foster breakthroughs that contribute to the development of novel treatments.
-Through collaboration, state-of-the-art technologies, and a commitment to scientific excellence, we seek to make a lasting impact on drug discovery.
+We focus on early-stage drug discovery, enabling our users and collaborators to advance therapeutic innovation.
+By combining rigorous technical training and guidance with cutting-edge resources, we aim to remove barriers to scholarly medical research, streamline research processes, and support breakthroughs that contribute to the development of novel treatments for disease.
+Through collaboration, state-of-the-art technologies, and a commitment to scientific excellence, we seek to make foundational progress on curing disease.

-We train our scientists through hands-on research focused on the early stages of drug development.
-By integrating fundamental medical science with practical experience, we equip trainees with the expertise to identify and optimize compounds that precisely target molecular pathways.
-Our center emphasizes key early discovery processes—from hit identification to lead optimization—fostering a deep molecular understanding of the mechanisms of action of drugs.
+We train and support our users and collaborators through hands-on laboratory and computational investigations focused on the early stages of drug discovery, including miniaturized and automated assay development, molecular screening and mechanism-of-action studies.
+By integrating fundamental medical science with practical experience we equip trainees with the resources needed to identify and analyze molecules that precisely target cellular pathways.
+Our center emphasizes key early discovery processes—from screening to lead optimization—fostering a deep molecular understanding of the mechanisms of action of drugs.

-We provide our trainees with access to a diverse collection of 635,000 drug-like compounds, cutting-edge lab automation, and state-of-the-art bioassay technologies.
-Through the study of drug-target interactions we enable researchers to refine bioassays, identify promising compounds, and optimize early-stage compounds efficiently.
+We provide our users access to a diverse and well-curated collection of 635,000 drug-like compounds and state-of-the-art bioassay technologies.
+Through the study of drug-target interactions we enable researchers to refine bioassays, identify promising compounds, and understand the mechanism of action of early-stage compounds and biologics.

 (RRID:SCR_020985)